MSE in Electrical and Computer Engineering

-This 30-credit hour program can be completed within two years, and the increased flexibility allows you to work at a pace that is designed to fit your busy schedule.
-Both thesis and non-thesis options are available.
+This 30-credit hour program must be completed within five years, and the increased flexibility allows you to work at a pace that is designed to fit your busy schedule.
+Thesis, Report, and coursework-only options are available.
 The degree you will earn is identical to that awarded by the full-time program and comes fully backed by the globally recognized UT Austin brand.

 MULTIPLE PROGRAM TRACKS